gizat/100DaysOfPython/README.md

-# 100 Days of Code
+# 100 Days of Code - Python

 I chose to develop a habit of coding in 2022.
 The objectives are similar to the [#100DaysOfCode challenge](https://www.100daysofcode.com): to code a minimum an hour every day for the next 100 days.
 But instead of tweeting the results, I push daily work to this repo.